 Angel of Death

 How many bands are known from Ukraine ?!
 Well, of course, Nokturnal Mortem.
 And Jinjer, being the most significant metal export from Ukraine for sure.
 Jinjer has toured all around the globe by doing tours of their own and being an opening act for several bands.
 But before going any further, some people may wonder what kind of stuff they are doing.
 Well, the name of the game is metalcore, of course.
 Whatsoever Jinjer proved to be one hell of a tight live act.
 Above all, the band’s front lady Tatiana Shmailyuk turned out to be a real powerhouse type of stage performer.
 She moved and acted relentlessly at the stage during the whole gig, leaving other band members more in the static roles.
-Jinjer seemed to have the fanbase in Finland as the frontline went totally nuts for Tatiana’s raging and aggressive performance.
+Jinjer seemed to have the fanbase in Finland as the frontline went nuts for Tatiana’s raging and aggressive performance.
 Jinjer was energic, aggressive, and hungry on the stage.

 Behemoth made the first visit to Tuska back in 2003 by playing at the small tent stage.
 The band came like a storm and conquered us all.
-The Polish death/black mongers have increased the fan base and following a tremendous lot since those days.
+The Polish death/black mongers have increased the fan base and followed a tremendous lot since those days.
 That could be witnessed during their slot at Tuska when thousands and thousands of people had gathered to follow Behemoth’s black mass at the main stage.
 The frontman Nergal’s charisma and presence were so dominating and conquering that people didn’t lose interest at all.
 Behemoth’s show was a more theatrical black mass; pyros, occultism references and symbols, Aleister Crowley’s faces.
-Above all, the pentagram created by pyros and inverted crossed by smoke-machines looked huge, even daylight.
+Above all, the pentagram created by pyros and inverted crossed by smoke machines looked huge, even daylight.
 Behemoth has put a lot of effort into pretentious show elements.
-The band had different kinds of dresses which were reminiscents of an evil bishop.
+The band had different kinds of dresses, which were reminiscents of an evil bishop.
 However, all those things and elements had been well planned and carried out.
-The music was definitely a priority for the show.
-The 60-minute set consisted of “Wolves Of Siberia,” which started the whole mass, and was followed by “Daimonos” off from EVANGELION and “We Are The Next 1000 Years”.
+The music was a priority for the show.
+The 60-minute set consisted of “Wolves Of Siberia,” which started the whole mass and was followed by “Daimonos” off from EVANGELION and “We Are The Next 1000 Years”.

 All in all, thirteen songs were on the set.
 The oldest songs were from the SATANICA album.
 Behemoth’s gigs and shows are always a breathtaking and magical experience.
-Behemoth never let the intensity down and start joking around.
+Behemoth never let the intensity down and started joking around.
 That was what Behemoth presented at Tuska at its finest form of their art.